facebookresearch/Project_FARSI/README.md

 *Task Area Performance:* Area associated with accelerators.

-*misc_database - Budget.csv:* budget (power, performance, area) associated with various workloads.
+*misc_database - Budget:* budget (power, performance, area) associated with various workloads.

-*misc_database - Block Characteristics.csv:* contains information about the potential IPs used in the system.
+*misc_database - Block Characteristics:* contains information about the potential IPs used in the system.
 These are non-task specific IPs (as opposed to accelerators that are task-specific and whose information is provided in the TASK PE (AREA/Energy/Performance) spreadsheets.).

 *misc_database - Last Tasks.csv:* name of the last task within each workload.